-When importing materials into NVivo 12 Pro you can create your own folders and sub-folders according to how you wish to organise your data.
+When importing materials into NVivo you can create your own folders and sub-folders according to how you wish to organise your data.
 For the sample project, for example, the folders and sub-folders that have been used to store the project materials in the Files folder are:

-By exploring these folders you can see the different types of materials that can be imported into NVivo 12 Pro; from text documents and PDFs to images, audio files, video files, social media content and survey data (note that after completing this session you may also like to explore other groups in the Navigation View of the sample project, e.g. 'Codes',' Search', etc.).
+By exploring these folders you can see the different types of materials that can be imported into NVivo; from text documents and PDFs to images, audio files, video files, social media content and survey data (note that after completing this document you may also like to explore other groups in the Navigation View of the sample project, e.g. 'Coding', 'Queries', etc.).